GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Results

 \subsection{Vision-Centric Manipulation Learning}

 To evaluate the platform's efficacy in bridging the visual Sim2Real gap, we conducted a block-grasping task using the Airbot Play robotic arm (Fig. \ref{fig:tasks}c).
-The control policy is trained to map raw RGB observations and proprioceptive states directly to 6-DoF joint actions.
-Utilizing our Real2Sim pipeline, we reconstructed a high-fidelity digital twin that serves as a direct visual proxy for the real-world setup.
-To ensure the policy's robustness against real-world variability, we incorporated domain randomization of camera poses and lighting conditions during the training phase.
-The resulting policy demonstrates remarkable generalization, achieving a 90\% success rate during zero-shot real-world deployment.
+The control policy, trained as a goal-conditioned RL agent, maps raw RGB observations and proprioceptive states to 6-DoF joint actions.
+Utilizing our Real2Sim pipeline, we reconstructed a high-fidelity 3DGS simulation scene that serves as a direct visual proxy for the real-world setup.
+To improve robustness against real-world variability, we incorporated domain randomization of camera poses and image-level appearance (brightness, contrast, and exposure) during training.
+For comparison, we trained the same policy under matched task definition, network, PPO hyperparameters, and randomization protocol in three batched-rendering baselines---Mujoco Playground, ManiSkill3, and Isaac Lab---while varying the simulator and visual rendering stack.
+The resulting policy achieves an 18/20 success rate (90\%) during zero-shot real-world deployment, whereas all three baselines achieve 0/20 under the same real-world evaluation protocol (Table~\ref{tab:sim_comparison} and Fig.~\ref{fig:render_comparison}).
+Under this matched setup, the observed failures are consistent with a visual domain gap between the baseline renderings and the real scene, rather than a difference in task definition or policy architecture.
 Notably, the evaluation was performed in a real-world scene that featured no specialized visual engineering or simplification, such as simplified backgrounds or controlled lighting.
-The robot demonstrates agile and stable grasping maneuvers, proving that the perceptual richness of 3D-Gaussian-based simulation allows agents to learn directly from complex, unsimplified visual cues.
+The robot demonstrates agile and stable grasping maneuvers, indicating that the perceptual richness of 3D-Gaussian-based simulation can support policies trained from complex, unsimplified visual cues.
+Sec.~\ref{app:manipulation} provides additional implementation details.